techidaily/site-win11-tips/source/_posts/eliminating-network-errors-a-guide-for-windows-11-users.md

 ## 12\.
 Use an Ethernet Cable

  If you’ve tried anything on the list without any success, and you don’t have time to go through more time-consuming solutions such as installing a big Windows update or loading a restore point, there’s one quick fix.
-Connect to the network using an[Ethernet cable](https://www.makeuseof.com/what-is-an-ethernet-cable/) .
+Connect to the network using an [Ethernet cable](https://www.makeuseof.com/what-is-an-ethernet-cable/) .

  Not only will it fix the issue, but Ethernet cables are more reliable and will offer better speeds.